1. Sports facility closure/ non-closure

 Gyms and leisure facilities may have to close depending on local approaches to business closures.

 Sport and physical activity can be played as per the guidance under Tier 1.

-In England and at all three levels you may continue run socially distanced sessions with more than 6 participants following your existing return to sport plan/ risk assessment.
+In England when restrictions are at one of the three alert levels you may continue run socially distanced sessions with more than 6 participants following your existing return to sport plan/ risk assessment.
 Inter-university sport, and intramural indoor sport, can still go ahead in all areas of England.